-Dating has moved online, and in a big way.
-It’s not just message boards and Craigslist personals anymore.
-Now there is a dating site for every kind of person and persuasion.
+Dating has moved online, and in a big way with all the social distancing that continues to happen.
+So much of dating, especially with hookups, is starting online that you can't avoid it any longer.
+You just need to find the right way to meet people.
 Take, for instance, SocialSex.com, which looks and operates a lot like traditional social networking sites: users get a profile, a feed, and an inbox.

 Modern dating sites can be a pretty laid back and surprisingly successful way to meet new people for romance and hookups.
 But, as anyone who has spent any amount of hours searching for love knows, online dating can also be sketchy at times.